-One more reminder: Scammers often spoof phone numbers that appear in your caller ID display to try to trick you into answering the phone.
-They might try spoofing a legitimate charity's number or use a local number so you'll think the caller is someone you know.
-Don't answer calls from unknown numbers.
+One more reminder: Scammers often spoof phone numbers that appear in your caller ID display to try to trick you into answering the phone or respond to a text.
+They might try spoofing a legitimate charity's number or use a local number so you'll think the caller or texter is someone you know.
+Don't answer calls or respond to texts from unknown numbers.
 And if you answer such a call, hang up immediately.

 Scammers can be very convincing.
 We advise that you play it safe and hang up on unsolicited calls seeking donations or requesting personal information to "update records."